-- Per RHY Regulations at 45 CFR 1351.18 (c), the facilities of your TLP project must have a minimum residential capacity of four individuals and a maximum residential capacity of 20 individuals in a single structure. - The maximum capacity may be higher only in the following circumstances: - If local laws or regulations require a higher maximum to comply with licensure requirements for child- and youth-serving facilities. - If your facility is located within a single floor of an apartment building.
-In that case, the floor of the structure where you provide services must have a minimum residential capacity of four individuals and a maximum residential capacity of 20 individuals. - If your TLP supports pregnant or parenting youth, the minimum and maximum capacity numbers include both youth and their dependent children. - If your TLP supports pregnant or parenting youth, you must provide appropriate space, equipment, and furnishings to safely accommodate both parents and their dependent children. - You must make sure that accommodations limit the risk of injuries associated with hazards including, but not limited to: - Falling. - Burning. - Electrical hazards. - Drowning. - Sudden Infant Death Syndrome (SIDS).
+- Per RHY regulations at 45 CFR 1351.18 (c), the facilities of your BCP project must have a minimum residential capacity of 4 individuals and a maximum residential capacity of 20 individuals in a single structure. - The maximum capacity may be higher only in the following circumstances: - If local laws or regulations require a higher maximum to comply with licensure requirements for child- and youth-serving facilities. - If your facility is located within a single floor of an apartment building.
+In that case, the floor of the structure where you provide services must have a minimum residential capacity of four individuals and a maximum residential capacity of 20 individuals. - You may shelter youth over 18 years of age if there is a state or local law (including a regulation) allowing a higher maximum age in compliance with licensure requirements for child- and youth-serving facilities. - If you provide shelter to youth ages 18 and older in the same shelter facility as youth ages 17 and younger, your shelter must have separate sleeping rooms for the two age groups.